Ola Borten Moe: Political career

 Borten Moe was a member of the Trondheim city council for three four-year terms from 1995 to 2007.
 He was elected MP of the Norwegian Parliament from Sør-Trøndelag in 2005, after serving as deputy MP from 2001 to 2005.
 From 2005 to 2007 Borten Moe was a member of the Parliamentary Standing Committee on Energy and the Environment, and from 2007 to 2009 the chairman of the Standing Committee on Business and Industry.
 Borten Moe was re-elected to the Storting in the 2021 election.
-In July 2023, he announced that he wouldn't seek re-election at the 2025 election.
+In July 2023, he announced that he would not seek re-election at the 2025 election.

 Borten Moe was elected the Centre Party's first deputy leader on 19 March 2011.
 He has been re-elected at every party convention since, but announced he would be stepping down as deputy leader in July 2023.
 His position remained vacant until it was filled by Bjørn Arild Gram following the 2025 party convention.